A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Application Examples

-Figure~\ref{fig:product-combined} depicts our results.
+\paragraph{Local Analysis Across Parameter Space.} Figure~\ref{fig:product-combined} depicts our results.
 These show that the system is most sensitive to changes in the catalysis rate constant, especially for values of it close to zero (but non-zero), as this is where vector magnitudes are largest.
 In contrast, variations in binding and unbinding rate constants lead to little change in the observable, indicating low relative sensitivity.
+In panels (\subref{fig:fig1}) and (\subref{fig:product}), the points and arrows are colored according to the value of the observable (simulation time to consume $S$), while in panel (\subref{fig:fig2}), points are colored according to the magnitude of the full, non-projected gradient vector, highlighting regions of high and low sensitivity; no arrows are shown in this panel.
+Arrows in (\subref{fig:fig1}) and (\subref{fig:product}) indicate both the direction and relative magnitude of the local sensitivity; points with very small or zero gradient magnitude appear without a visible arrow.
 Points marked by a cross indicate that no observable was produced during the simulation: these are the points where either the binding or the catalysis reactions had a rate constant of zero, which prevents the substrate $S$ from being depleted.
 Overall, the analysis shows that the catalysis rate constant is the key driver of variation of this observable (the simulation time until $S$ is fully consumed), and that there are clear parameter regions, aligned with the magnitude of the catalysis rate constant, that minimize or maximize the value of the observable.

-The catalysis dimension shows the highest sensitivity in Figure~\ref{fig:product}, while yielding the most stable gradient estimates, as reflected by its low average angle uncertainty in Table~\ref{tab:by_dim}.
-In contrast, the binding and unbinding dimensions show low sensitivity but high angle of uncertainty.
-This is likely due to the fact that the observable changes very little in response to variations in those axes, making gradient estimates more susceptible to noise.